zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Returns a reversed copy of the string

-   :str: The string to reverse.
+   :param str: The string to reverse.

    :returns: A reversed copy of *str*